pulumi/pulumi-hugo/themes/default/content/blog/deploy-azure-static-website/index.md

 ## Using the component to deploy a static website

 Let’s walk through a simple example of using this component to deploy a static website.
 Today, we are going to provision a storage account, upload the website contents, and wire it up to an Azure CDN.
-Pulumi supports multiple programming languages such as TypeScript, Python, Go, .NET, and even markup languages like YAML.
-We will use TypeScript for our example.

 In order to follow along with this example you will need to have the following: